Yasai15124/Fujitsu-WH77-Hackintosh/README.md

 - Audio
 - Ethernet
 - Volume Keys
+- Microphone
+- SD Card Reader
 ### SMBIOS
 - Monterey EFI is using iMac14,1(using -no_compat_check)
 - Sonoma EFI is using MacPro7,1
 ### Not Currently Working or many bugs?
-- Microphone(This will be fixed in the next update)
-- AirDrop(No Support on Airportitlwm
+- AirDrop(No Support on Airportitlwm)
+- Web Camera
 - Touchscreen
 - Brightness key(Use function keys instead.)
-- SD Card Reader(This will be fixed in the next update)
 ### How To Use?
 - For Monterey, use Monterey.zip
 - For Ventura and Sonoma, use Sonoma.zip